puplakto/train-lora/README.md

 2. Open [Lora Trainer](https://colab.research.google.com/github/hollowstrawberry/kohya-colab/blob/main/Lora_Trainer.ipynb).
 There's one huge cell to setup hyper parameters.
 Change the field mentioned and leave the rest unchanged.
    - ▶️ Setup
      - Use the same `project name` and `folder_structure` as in the [Dataset Maker](https://colab.research.google.com/github/hollowstrawberry/kohya-colab/blob/main/Dataset_Maker.ipynb), it's where the training data is loaded.
      - For `optional_custom_training_model_url`, we use [Crosskemono 2.5 Model](https://civitai.com/models/11888?modelVersionId=47368) as training model as well.
-Here should be a direct download link to the model, I only following way to work and if anyone and a better idea to get the direct link easier please let me know: Download the model in civitai page and cancel it immediately, paste the direct download link in your browser's downoad managing page.
+Here should be a direct download link to the model, I only following way to work and if anyone and a better idea to get the direct link easier please let me know: Download the model in civitai page and cancel it immediately, paste the direct download link from the browser's downoad managing page.
    - ▶️ Processing
      - Select `flip_aug`: it will flip the image horizontally.
    - Click "Run" button of the cell, training will start and take several minites to finish.
 The result wil be stored in the project `output` folder, `Loras/lakto-lora/output` in our case.
 Download `lakto-lora-10` and put it in `models/Lora/` folder.

-### Test Result

-## Making a Lora with multiple images (TBC)

 ## FAQ